substrate-system/baowser/README.md

 // Your file data
 const fileData = new Uint8Array([/* ... */])
-const chunkSize = 1024 // 1KB chunks
+const chunkSize = 1024  // 1KB chunks, default

-// Get the root hash - this is your content identifier const rootHash = await getRootLabel(fileData, chunkSize)
+// Get the root hash - this is the CID const rootHash = await getRootLabel(fileData, chunkSize)

 // Create the encoded stream with interleaved metadata